Retaining wall use

-The size of your wall depends on size and shape of the space you have.
-Map out and measure your layout using stakes and string, pulled tightly.
-When installing a curved retaining wall, use a garden hose and spray paint, to mark and map out the curved radius.
+The size of your wall depends on the size and shape of the space you have.
+Map out and measure your layout using stakes and string pulled tightly.
+When installing a curved retaining wall, use a garden hose and spray paint to mark and map out the curved radius.

-The preparation of the base upon which the first layer of block are to be placed is critical to building a well placed stable retaining wall.
-When digging your trench, the bottom row of blocks should be buried about 1 inch for every 8 inches of wall height.
-This provides the strength and stability of your retaining wall.
-Followed by this, you should make sure that your trench is level and compacted.
+Preparing the base where the first layer of block will be placed is critical to building a well-placed, stable retaining wall.
+Dig a trench for the bottom row of blocks.
+They should be buried about 1 inch deep for every 8 inches of wall height.
+This provides strength and stability to your retaining wall.
+Make sure that your trench is level and compacted.

-The base material should only consist of angular, sharp edged particles such as ¾ minus gravel.
-The various sized crushed gravel with the fines helps ensures for appropriate compaction.
-Round rocks such as pea gravel rolls and dislodge under pressure resulting in failure of the retaining wall.
+The base material should only consist of angular, sharp-edged particles such as ¾-inch minus gravel.
+The various-sized crushed gravel with the fines helps ensure the right amount of compaction.
+Round rocks, such as pea gravel, roll and dislodge under pressure resulting in failure of the retaining wall.

-Lay a 4-6 inch layer of the crushed base material in the trench.
-Next compact it and level it using either a hand or mechanical compactor.
+Lay a 4- to 6-inch layer of the crushed base material in the trench.
+Next, compact it and level it using either a hand or mechanical compactor.

-A 6 foot piece of 2 x 6 along with a level is useful for screeding the base material to obtain a level base.
+A 6-foot piece of 2 x 6 along with a level is useful for screeding the base material to make it level.

-Using the appropriate type of compactor for your site size either powered or hand operated, level and compact your base material.
-This is so important; the base should be so compact, that when you walk over it, there is no shift at all.
+Using the appropriate type of compactor for your site size (either powered or hand-operated), level and compact your base material.
+This is very important!
+The base should be so compact that, when you walk over it, it doesn't shift at all.

-Follow the compaction step by spreading a 1 inch layer of coarse sand or ¼ inch minus gravel.
-This layer is used for bedding the first layer of wall blocks.
+After compacting, spread a 1-inch layer of coarse sand or ¼-inch minus gravel.
+This layer is used for bedding the first row of wall blocks.

 When building a straight wall, establish a string line along the back side of where the first layer of blocks will be placed.
 This will provide a guide to help ensure the wall is straight.
-Obviously this will not work when building a wall that curves.
+Obviously, this will not work when building a curved wall.

 Lay the first row of blocks on the base material.

-Use a rubber mallet to set each block in place.
-Check the level of each block using s small level front to back side to side.
-If not level, level the block by lifting and placing a small quantity of bedding material under the appropriated low side.
+Use a rubber mallet to tap each block in place.
+Check the level of each block using a small level, front to back and side to side.
+If not level, adjust the block by lifting it and placing a small quantity of bedding material under the appropriate low side.
 Reset the block with the rubber mallet.

-It is also recommended that a 3 foot piece of 2 x 4 be used to check the side to side level across the last 3 installed blocks.
+It is also recommended that a 3-foot piece of 2 x 4 be used to check the side-to-side level across the last three installed blocks.

 Take your time with this step.
-It is critical for building a sturdy and good appearing wall.
-If this first layer is not level and firmly placed the remaining wall project will reflect any defects.
+It is critical for building a sturdy and good-looking wall.
+If this first layer is not level and firmly placed, the final wall will show any defects.

-The second and subsequent row must be staggered such that the block being placed upon the lower row straddles the joint line between the two blocks below it in a traditional bricklaying pattern.
+The second and subsequent rows must be staggered such that each block straddles the joint line between the two blocks below it in a traditional bricklaying pattern.

 After each row is completed, you should use backfill to reinforce the retaining wall.

-Crushed gravel is used to fill in the back and sides of your blocks.
-This is done upon completion of each row.
+Use crushed gravel to fill in the back and sides of your blocks.
 Backfill helps with water drainage.

 Compact the backfill before starting on the next row of blocks.
-You should clean and sweep the top of each row, before the next row of blocks are placed since it only takes a small amount of loose material to keep the next block from sitting firmly in place.
+You should clean and sweep the top of each row before placing the next one.
+Even a small amount of loose material can keep the next blocks from sitting firmly in place.